-There are plants that will grow near black walnut trees, however when planting black walnut trees in an existing garden keep in mind the concept of succession planting.
-The walnut is a slow growing tree that won’t produce nuts for 15 years or more.
+Some plants will grow near black walnut trees, however when planting black walnut trees in an existing garden keep in mind the concept of succession planting.
+The walnut is a slow-growing tree that won’t produce nuts for 15 years or more.
 As the tree grows the juglone reach and juglone toxicity will extend.
-A plan to remove some plants and add others around the planting area of a black walnut as the tree expands its reach will give you the highest productivity, in your permaculture garden.
+A plan to remove some plants and add others around the planting area of black walnut as the tree expands its reach will give you the highest productivity, in your permaculture garden.
 If you are working with a smaller space, this is even more important.

 In The Suburban Micro-Farm, Modern Solutions for Busy People, Amy Stross points out that walnuts are nutrient accumulators of potassium and phosphorous, making the walnut a treasure in a permaculture garden.

 “The nutrients accumulate in the leaves, which will also have accumulated juglone.
 As the leaves fall, they will fertilize the ground of the juglone-tolerant plants, saving time and money.” (p.
 260).

 If you are new to permaculture gardening, The Suburban Micro-Farm is a treasured resource to help you find your way, through the permaculture mindset and jargon, and into a productively landscaped yard.
 Instead of just planting walnut trees, Stross, encourages her readers to plant a “Walnut guild”, a symbiotic grouping of plants that enhance the growth of each other through fertilization, pest control, light and water needs, and root development.

 The walnut guild includes small trees, shrubs, and low herbs that are juglone tolerant.
 As the central walnut tree grows and its shade prevails, some of the guild plantings will die out.
 Other plants will thrive from the increase in phosphorous and potassium from the dropped leaves.
 This is the expected succession.